 (2) Notwithstanding FAR 6.302-1(c)(2), in accordance with section 888(a) of the National Defense Authorization Act for Fiscal Year 2017 (Pub.
 L. 114-328), the justification and approval addressed in FAR 6.303 is required in order to use brand name or equal descriptions.

 (d) Limitations.
-Follow the procedures at (d) prior to soliciting a proposal without providing for full and open competition under this authority.
+Follow the procedures at PGI 206.302-1 (d) prior to soliciting a proposal without providing for full and open competition under this authority.

 (S-70) Application for proprietary specifications or standards.
 In accordance with section 888(a) of the National Defense Authorization Act for Fiscal Year 2017 (Pub.
 L. 114-328), the justification and approval addressed in FAR 6.303 is required in order to use proprietary specifications and standards.